 Take a walk in the past

-The mill has always been associated with the manor Nørholm (now Nørholm Estate), which in the Middle Ages was a fortified castle.
-Together with the castle, the mill is first mentioned in 1406, in a lawsuit in which the castle’s associated land was awarded to the Crown (Queen Margrethe I.).
-The watermill building, without land, was awarded to the church.
-However, the owners of the manor succeeded in repurchasing the land in 1524.
+The water mill has always been associated with Nørholm manor (now Nørholm Estate), which in the Middle Ages was a fortified castle complex.
+Together with the castle, the mill was first mentioned in 1406 in a court case in which the castle’s appurtenant land was awarded to the Crown (Queen Margrethe I).
+The water mill building, without its land, was awarded to the church.
+However, the owners of the manor managed to buy back the land in 1524.

-It has been a busy mill and the largest in Ribe county.
-In addition to the manor, it ground grain for 215 farms and 41 houses, which covered an area of 6,593 acres of land.
+It has been a busy mill and the largest in Ribe County.
+In addition to the manor house, it milled grain for 215 farms and 41 houses, covering an area of 1960 hectares.

-The current buildings are from the end of the 18th century, when the landowner Rosenørn Teilmann carried out a thorough renovation.
-In 1796, a pit and pellet plant was built and in 1916 a turbine was installed, which for many years draws a generator that supplies electricity to the citizens of Thorstrup and the surrounding area.
-In addition, for a period there has been a smithy and a bakery attached to the watermill.
+The current buildings are from the end of the 18th Century, when the estate owner Rosenørn Teilmann carried out a thorough renovation.
+In 1796, a hulling and peeling mill was installed, and in 1916 a turbine was installed, which for many years has powered a generator supplying electricity to Thorstrup and the surrounding area.
+For some time there has also been a smithy and a bakery connected to the water mill.

-Nørholm Watermill became unusable when Karlsgårde Hydroelectric Power Plant was expanded during World War II.
-They changed the course of Varde å, from Ansager to Karlsgårde Sø, and thus took most of the water from the mill.
+Nørholm Vandmølle became unusable when the Karlsgårde Hydropower Plant was expanded during World War II.
+The course of the Varde river was changed from Ansager to Karlsgårde Lake, and most of the water was thus taken from the turbine.
 Since then, it has been inactive, but has been maintained by Nørholm’s owners.
-In 2008, a thorough restoration was started.
-Local craftsmen and mill builder Jens Jørgensen has been responsible for the work. the old blackboards have been taken down and the trusses re-walled with custom-made yellow stones.
+A thorough restoration was started in 2008.
+Local craftsmen and mill builder Jens Jørgensen have been responsible for the work.
+Among other things, the old boards have been dismantled and the half-timbered bricks have been re-built with specially manufactured yellow stones.